 Can a sagging mattress cause back pain?

 Short answer.
-Yes — a sagging mattress can cause or worsen back pain.
+Yes, it can contribute.
 When the center loses support, your hips sink below the line of your spine and your back bends out of its neutral position for hours every night.
-The tell is timing: pain that's worst when you wake and eases as the day goes on.
-It isn't the only cause of back pain, but it's a common and fixable one.
+The timing can be a clue: pain that's worst when you wake and eases as the day goes on.
+It's far from the only cause of back pain — pain has many sources — and persistent or worsening symptoms should be evaluated by a healthcare professional.

 Back pain has many sources, and a mattress is easy to overlook because the damage happens while you're asleep and unaware of it.
-But a worn-out sleep surface is one of the more common contributors to morning back pain — and one of the few you can fix by replacing a single object.
+But a worn-out sleep surface is one possible contributor to morning back pain — and one of the few you can address by replacing a single object.

-Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time.
+Night after night, the torso and pelvis load the center third hardest, so support tends to fade there first.
 When that center softens, the heaviest part of you — the hips and pelvis — drops into the dip.
 Your shoulders and legs stay higher, so the spine bends downward in the middle instead of staying level.
 This is the hammock effect, and your back muscles spend the night quietly straining to hold a position the mattress should be holding for them.

-Hold that strain for seven or eight hours, night after night, and it shows up as stiffness and ache — usually in the lower back, where the sag is deepest.
+Hold that strain night after night and some sleepers notice stiffness or ache — often in the lower back, where the sag is deepest.

 Is it the mattress, or something else?

-The clearest signal is timing.
-Pain that is worst on waking and improves once you're up and moving usually traces to the sleep surface — your spine was bent out of neutral overnight and recovers during the day.
+Timing is a useful clue.
+Pain that is worst on waking and improves once you're up and moving can trace to the sleep surface — your spine was bent out of neutral overnight and recovers during the day.
 Pain that worsens through the day, or that follows a specific injury or activity, points elsewhere and is worth discussing with a clinician.

 A quick check on the mattress itself: strip the bed and press into the center third, then into a corner you never sleep on.
 If the center gives noticeably more, the support there has degraded — and that's the zone under your hips.